Find out what’s behind the #nomakeup movement

 Is photoshopping the same as wearing makeup?
-Evidently, the effect can be even more obvious than wearing makeup.
+The effect can be even more apparent than wearing makeup.
 What about lighting?
-A good photographer knows how to use lighting professionally to deliberately improve the picture and create specific sensations and impressions.
+A good photographer knows how to use light professionally to improve the picture and create specific sensations and impressions deliberately.

-In other words, it isn’t easy to draw a definitive line between makeup and no makeup and be sure you are being entirely truthful when you add a #NoMakeup-type hashtag to a photo you publish on social media.
-There are many potential combinations, any one of which could be considered to be altering reality: wearing a bit of lip gloss but not using a filter, wearing only tinted moisturiser but using the lighting to achieve a specific effect, applying a glow serum and using a barely-perceptible filter… the possibilities are endless!
+In other words, it isn’t easy to draw a definitive line between makeup and no makeup and be sure you are entirely truthful when you add a #NoMakeup-type hashtag to a photo you publish on social media.
+There are many potential combinations, which could be considered as reality modifiers.
+For example, wearing some lip gloss but not using a filter, wearing only tinted moisturizer but using the lighting to achieve a specific effect, applying a glow serum and using a barely-perceptible filter.
+The possibilities are endless!

 The real objective of not wearing makeup or deciding not to wear makeup is making a conscious effort to take care of your skin.
-The end result of natural beauty versus makeup is taking better care of yourself, looking and feeling better without the need to dress yourself up.
-When you look after yourself thoughtfully, scrupulously and effectively, you achieve natural beauty and your image is a true and genuine reflection of yourself, rather than an attempt to look like other people.
+The result of natural beauty versus powder is taking better care of yourself, looking, and feeling better without the need to dress yourself up.
+When you look after yourself thoughtfully, carefully, and effectively, you achieve natural beauty, and your image is a real and genuine reflection of yourself, rather than an attempt to look like other people.
 Beauty can be many things, from a sincere expression to a bright smile; it comes from within, and filters and tweaks are redundant.